How to Create a Staging Site & Clone WordPress

 From that page, you can directly open the staging site by clicking on the Open button, and you will also get an explanation that tells you that permalinks on the staging site are disabled for technical reasons.

-Tip: If you use the Apache web server, try to activate the permalinks again on the staging site.
-That should be working well.
+Tip: If you use the Apache web server, try activating the permalinks again on the staging site.
+That should work well.

 If you like to open your staging site the next time, go to